vitejs/vite/docs/guide/features.md

 You must set `"isolatedModules": true` in your `tsconfig.json` under `compilerOptions`, so that TS will warn you against the features that do not work with isolated transpilation.

+However, some libraries (e.g. [`vue`](https://github.com/vuejs/core/issues/1228)) don't work well with `"isolatedModules": true`.
+You can use `"skipLibCheck": true` to temporarily suppress the errors until it is fixed upstream.

 #### `useDefineForClassFields`

 Starting from Vite 2.5.0, the default value will be `true` if the TypeScript target is `ESNext`.
 It is consistent with the [behavior of `tsc` 4.3.2 and later](https://github.com/microsoft/TypeScript/pull/42663).
 It is also the standard ECMAScript runtime behavior.